 Broadcasts that exceed the maximum allowable running time in a particular category must be edited to conform to the maximum running time.
-In categories 1-23 entries may contain up to five as-aired excerpts of continuous programming.
-There is no segment/excerpt limit in craft categories 30-38.
+In categories 1-34 entries may contain up to seven as-aired excerpts of continuous programming, with the exception of category 27 (Outstanding Short Documentary), where films that run longer than 40 minutes are not permitted.
+There is no segment/excerpt limit in craft categories 38-46.
 Internal editing-i.e. re-editing the content of continuous programming in order to enhance the submission-is not allowed.
 In order to edit a broadcast to conform to the maximum allowable running time in a particular category:

-- a) Edit out commercials - b) Consider what's left to be continuous programming - c) Cut it down to the allowable time for the category - d) In categories 1-23, include no more than 5 excerpts of continuous programming on your entry video (an excerpt is simply a portion of continuous programming).
-There is no segment/excerpt limit in craft categories 30-38.
+- a) Edit out commercials - b) Consider what's left to be continuous programming - c) Cut it down to the allowable time for the category - d) In categories 1-34, include no more than 7 excerpts of continuous programming on your submission video (an excerpt is simply a portion of continuous programming).
+There is no segment/excerpt limit in craft categories 38-46.